-The one class of potential plaintiffs that is truly troubling is the class of employees who have been induced to invest discretionary funds in an undiversified retirement plan such as appears to have occurred at Enron.
-As for employee stockholders precluded from trading, they will seldom have a federal cause of action anyway precisely because they cannot trade.
-Only buyers and sellers may sue.
-Thus, if an employee then the winners will make up for the losers.
+35 The distinction is the same as that between the duty of care and the duty of loyalty under corporation law.
+As I have argued elsewhere, the ultimate justification for the business judgment rule may be that stockholders can diversify away the risk of bad judgment but not the risk of theft.
+See Richard A. Booth, Stockholders, Stakeholders, and Bagholders (Or How Investor Diversification Affects Fiduciary Duty), 53 Bus.
+Law.
+429 (1998).
+As for bad judgment, some risky business decisions pay off, while others do not.
+Only the average matters.
+Assuming that the potential returns from risky business decisions are adequate to justify the risk -- that the decisions are made in good faith -- and that the stockholder is well diversified, then the winners will make up for the losers.
 But it is unlikely in a self-dealing case that the corporation will gain from a transaction with a conflicted director or officer.
 In other words, there is seldom if ever the potential for a big upside to a duty of loyalty problem.
 Diversification works on the law of averages.
 If the universe of outcomes is breakeven at best, with possible losses from dishonesty, the average outcome will be a loss.
 Diversification may cushion the blow, but it cannot eliminate the loss as it does with good faith business decisions where a big return on one long shot makes up for a big loss on another.
 Thus, one can overcome the business judgment rule by showing that a corporation entered into a no-win transaction.
 See Joy v.
 North, 692 F.2d 880, 893 (2d Cir.
 1982); Litwin v.
 Allen, 25 N.Y.S.2d 667 (N.Y.
 Co.
 Sup.
 Ct.
 1940).
-Arguably, the business judgment rule might not apply in a world in which losses were more common than profits, but that is not the world we have -- at least not among publicly traded companies.
-It is worth noting that diversification protects an investor both as to the disclosure of new information and as to the underlying event itself.
-Indeed, securities fraud is arguably less worrisome than the risk of bad business judgment from which stockholders in the aggregate lose wealth.
-This also suggests that investors may not care much about company-specific information as long as it relates to a risk that can be diversified away.
-Cf. Wielgos v.
-Commonwealth Edison Co., 892 F.2d 509 (7th Cir.
-1989) (discussing significance of company-specific information).
-But the risk of insider trading or the equivalent, like the risk associated with a duty of loyalty claim, is a risk that cannot be diversified away.
-Indeed, in most cases, insider trading constitutesa a duty of loyalty claim.
+The business judgment rule might not apply in a world in which losses were more common than profits.

-&lt;sup>36 See, e.g., Landreth Timber Co. v.
+36 See, e.g., Landreth Timber Co. v.
 Landreth, 471 U.S. 681 (1985); Jordan v.
 Duff & Phelps, Inc., 815 F.2d 429 (7th Cir.
 1987).